Jon Korkes

+Jonathan David Korkes (December 4, 1945 – December 31, 2025) was an American film, stage and television actor.
+He was best known for playing the recurring role of corrections officer Tom Robinson in the American drama television series Oz from 2001 to 2003.

+Life and career

-Korkes was born in Manhattan, New York.
+Korkes was born in New York, and was raised in Marblehead, Massachusetts.
+He attended and graduated from Marblehead High School.
 He first worked in the theater in Jules Feiffer's Little Murders, directed by Alan Arkin, in 1968.
-Korkes later began acting in film and television, as his credits includes, All in the Family (and its spin-off Maude), The Front Page, Dr. Vegas, The Day of the Dolphin, Two-Minute Warning, The Mary Tyler Moore Show, Getting Away with Murder, Starsky & Hutch, Riding in Cars with Boys, Catch-22, The Outside Man, The Larry Sanders Show, The Out-of-Towners, Homicide: Life on the Street and The Rookies.
-He also played the recurring role of "Officer Tom Robinson" on six episodes in the drama television series Oz, from 2001 to 2003.
+He later began acting in film and television, as his credits include All in the Family (and its spin-off Maude), The Front Page, Dr. Vegas, The Day of the Dolphin, Two-Minute Warning, The Mary Tyler Moore Show, Getting Away with Murder, Starsky & Hutch, Riding in Cars with Boys, Catch-22, The Outside Man, The Larry Sanders Show, The Out-of-Towners, Homicide: Life on the Street and The Rookies.

+Korkes died in New York on December 31, 2025, at the age of 80.